samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then this week
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then this week
 > you'll peak at 6x3-minute Hard, RPE9 high-speed surges with the same 3 minutes
-> of recovery between each; run 10min Easy, RPE 4 to cool down for a total of
+> of recovery between each; run 10min Easy, RPE4 to cool down for a total of
 > about 55 minutes of running.